r-ballantyne/euro-rates/README.md

 0.97855
 ```

-### Get the Avergae Exchange Rate of a Currency in a Given Period
+### Get the Average Exchange Rate of a Currency in a Given Period

 `localhost:8080/api/averageExchangeRate?startDate=<startDate>&endDate=<endDate>&currency=<currency>`